kopia/kopia/site/content/docs/Getting started/_index.md

   (root kfe997567fb1cf8a13341e4ca11652f70) in 563.670362ms
 ```

-Notice that snapshot creation was nearly instantenous - Kopia did not have to upload
+Notice that snapshot creation was nearly instantaneous - Kopia did not have to upload
 almost any files to the repository, except tiny piece of metadata about the snapshot itself.

 All snapshots in Kopia are always incremental - they will only upload files that are not in the repository yet, which saves storage space and upload time.
 This even applies to files that were moved or renamed.
 In fact if two computers have exactly the same file, it will still be stored only once.